ermongroup/cs228-notes/representation/undirected/index.md

 Recall that in the case of Bayesian networks, we defined a set of independencies $$I(G)$$ that were described by a directed graph $$G$$, and showed how these describe true independencies that must hold in a distribution $$p$$ that factorizes over the directed graph, i.e. $$I(G) \subseteq I(p)$$.

-{% marginfigure 'markovblanket' 'assets/img/markovblanket.png' 'In an MRF, a node $$X$$ is independent from the rest of the graph given its neighbors (which are referred to at the Markov blanket of $$X$$.'%}
+{% include marginfigure.html id="markovblanket" url="assets/img/markovblanket.png" description="In an MRF, a node $$X$$ is independent from the rest of the graph given its neighbors (which are referred to at the Markov blanket of $$X$$." %}
 What independencies can be then described by an undirected MRF?
 The answer here is very simple and intuitive: variables $$x,y$$ are dependent if they are connected by a path of unobserved variables.
 However, if $$x$$'s neighbors are all observed, then $$x$$ is independent of all the other variables, since they influence $$x$$ only via its neighbors.

 In particular, if a set of observed variables forms a cut-set between two halves of the graph, then variables in one half are independent from ones in the other.

-{% maincolumn 'assets/img/cutset.png' '' %}
+{% include maincolumn_img.html url='assets/img/cutset.png' description='' %}

 Formally, we define the *Markov blanket* $$U$$ of a variable $$X$$ as the minimal set of nodes such that $$X$$ is independent from the rest of the graph if $$U$$ is observed, i.e. $$X \perp (\mathcal{X} - \{X\} - U) \mid U$$.
 This notion holds for both directed and undirected models, but in the undirected case the Markov blanket turns out to simply equal a node's neighborhood.

 In the directed case, we found that $$I(G) \subseteq I(p)$$, but there were distributions $$p$$ whose independencies could not be described by $$G$$.
 In the undirected case, the same holds.
 For example, consider a probability described by a directed v-structure (i.e. the explaining away phenomenon).
 The undirected model cannot describe the independence assumption $$X \perp Y$$.

-{% maincolumn 'assets/img/mrf-bn-comparison.png' 'Examples of probability distributions that have a perfect directed graphical representation but no undirected representation, and vice-versa.' %}
+{% include maincolumn_img.html url='assets/img/mrf-bn-comparison.png' description='Examples of probability distributions that have a perfect directed graphical representation but no undirected representation, and vice-versa.' %}

 ## Conditional Random Fields